About The Artist

 (Longer Version)

-I then began also collaborating with an interior designer, who was not incorporating Indian art into the Indian restaurants he was shopfitting.
-He saw potential in my ideas and put his faith in me.
-This opportunity allowed me to showcase my work in many restaurants in London and the surrounding areas.
+Kal started collaborating with an interior designer, who was not incorporating Indian art into the Indian restaurants he was shop fitting.
+He saw potential in Kal's ideas and put his faith in her.
+This opportunity allowed Kal to showcase her work in many restaurants in and around London.

-I have over the years had the pleasure of delivering numerous workshops for both children and adults, sharing my passion and techniques in oil painting.
-In these sessions, I taught participants how to create stunning artworks using a palette knife, exploring the dynamic and textured effects it can produce.
-These workshops have been incredibly fulfilling, allowing me to inspire and nurture creativity in others while fostering a sense of community.
+Over the years Kal has had the pleasure of delivering numerous workshops for both children and adults, sharing her passion and techniques in using lots of different mediums.
+In these sessions, she taught participants how to create stunning artworks using a palette knife, exploring the dynamic and textured effects it can produce.
+These workshops have been incredibly fulfilling, allowing her to inspire and nurture creativity in others while fostering a sense of community.

-Today, I work from the comfort of my home studio, a space that has become my creative haven.
-My home studio is a reflection of my journey, filled with the tools, materials, and memories that have shaped my work.
-Here, I continue to experiment with various mediums and textures, incorporating elements like embroidery and textured layers.
+Today, Kal works from the comfort of her home studio, a space that has become a creative haven.
+This studio is a reflection of Kal's journey, filled with the tools, materials, and memories that have shaped her work.
+Here, she continues to experiment with various mediums and textures, incorporating elements such as embroidery.